 Renewable energy sources can be replenished.

 More than 150 years ago, wood supplied nearly 90% of the nation's energy needs.
-As the use of coal, petroleum, and natural gas expanded, the United States became less reliant on wood as an energy source.
-Today, using renewable energy sources like wood to meet the nation's energy needs is becoming more popular.
+As more consumers began using coal, petroleum, and natural gas, the United States relied less on wood as an energy source.
+Today, the use of renewable energy sources is increasing, especially biofuels, solar, and wind.

-In 2014, consumption of renewable energy sources in the United States totaled about 9.6 quadrillion British thermal units (Btu)—1 quadrillion is the number 1 followed by 15 zeros—or about 10% of total U.S. energy consumption.
-About 13% of U.S. electricity was generated from renewable energy sources in 2014.
+In 2015, about 10% of total U.S. energy consumption was from renewable energy sources (or about 9.7 quadrillion British thermal units (Btu)—1 quadrillion is the number 1 followed by 15 zeros).
+More than half of U.S. renewable energy is used for producing electricity, and about 13% of U.S. electricity generation was from renewable energy sources in 2015.

 Renewable energy plays an important role in reducing greenhouse gas emissions.
 When renewable energy sources are used, the demand for fossil fuels is reduced.
 Unlike fossil fuels, non-biomass renewable sources of energy (hydropower, geothermal, wind, and solar) do not directly emit greenhouse gases.

-The production and use of biofuels and nonhydroelectric renewable energy sources doubled from 2000 to 2014, mainly because of state and federal government mandates and incentives for renewable energy.
-The use of renewable fuels is expected to continue to grow over the next 25 years.
-The U.S. Energy Information Administration (EIA) projects that the United States will use nonrenewable fuels to meet most of its energy needs through 2040.
+The consumption of biofuels and nonhydroelectric renewable energy sources more than doubled from 2000 to 2015, mainly because of state and federal government mandates and incentives for renewable energy.
+The U.S. Energy Information Administration (EIA) projects that the use of renewable energy in the United States will continue to grow through 2040.

 Why don't we use more renewable energy?